A Story Most Business Owners Don’t Realize They’re Living

 What Changed (And Why It Matters)

 We didn’t rebuild Mike’s website from scratch.
+We fixed what actually mattered:

 Clear, direct calls-to-action